0xbbjoker/upload-article/README.md

-This repository contains tools for uploading and managing knowledge for agent memory retrieval.
-It allows you to chunk large articles and store them in a memory database that can be accessed by agents during runtime.
+This repository contains basic tools to playaround with agent memory.
+Very very basic!

 ## Overview